What are Soba Noodles (そば or 蕎麦)?

 Soba noodles can be a delicious alternative for those who are unable to consume wheat.
 Since not all soba noodles are made with 100% buckwheat, make sure to check the ingredient list and make sure it’s 100% buckwheat noodles.

 How to Cook Soba Noodles

 To cook soba noodles, bring water to a boil in a large pot.
 Unlike pasta, you DO NOT need to add salt to the water when cooking soba noodles.
 When the water is boiling, add in the soba noodles in a circular motion, separating the noodles from each other.
 Cook the noodles for 4-5 minutes or according to the package instructions (each brand is slightly different).
 Stir the noodles once in a while so they don’t stick to each other.
-Check the tenderness and do not overcook.
-Once it is cooked, you want to quickly drain the soba noodles and rinse under running cold water to get rid of the starch and prevent from further cooking.
+Check the tenderness and do not overcook it.
+Once it is cooked, you want to quickly drain the soba noodles and rinse under running cold water to get rid of the starch and prevent further cooking.
 This is a very important step for getting the best texture.
 Shake off the sieve to drain the water completely before you serve it cold or hot with a broth.

 Where to buy soba noodles?

 Soba noodles are commonly sold in dried form.
 A typical package comes with 3 to 6 bundles of noodles.
 You can also find fresh soba in the refrigerated sections at the Japanese or Asian grocery stores.

 If you are looking for soba noodles from Japan, find the word そば on the package.
 Some Japanese grocery stores offer Juwari Soba (十割そば) that is made of 100% buckwheat flour.
 In the US, you can find some of the common brands like Hakubaku Organic Soba or Eden Foods Soba available online or at your local grocery stores.